PhateValleyman/GitNex/CONTRIBUTING.md

 For more information, click [here](http://makeapullrequest.com/).

 **IMPORTANT:** By submitting PR, you agree to allow GitNex to license your work under the same license as that used by GitNex.

-### Issues and Reports

-Before creating an issue please take a moment and search the repository issues(open/closed) to avoid duplicate issues either it's a bug or feature.

-In case you want to submit a bug report, please provide as much details as possible to better debug the problem.
-The important part is how to reproduce the bug and steps to reproduce are appreciated.

-**Note:** Please contact the project directly via [email](mailto:gitnex@swatian.com) if have to share sensitive and security related details.